 - create a pool of buyers who may be interested to pay more than market value for the balance of the shares (with or without the assistance of third party or vendor financing); and/or

 - create competition between potential buyers, thereby increasing the likely exit price for the current owner(s), regardless of the type of exit event that is ultimately pursued.

 The process of considering a share scheme requires a careful analysis of your commercial objectives.
-Employee share scheme tax rules will also play an important role in the design of your scheme, and you will need the support of a specialist advisor in this area.
+Employee share scheme tax rules (such as the start up tax concession) will also play an important role in the design of your scheme, and you will need the support of a specialist advisor in this area.

 There are different ways to structure an employee share scheme, with share schemes, option schemes and phantom schemes being the most common.
 Employee option schemes are particularly attractive for companies with ambitions to achieve an exit within a certain period of time.